Crossing matrix and a polynomial invariant of braid systems up to Hurwitz equivalence: Hurwitz invariants of braid systems

 \begin{corollary} Let $\vec{b}=(b_1, b_2, \dots , b_n) \in (B_m)^n$.
 Let $r_i$ be the order of the braid permutation of $b_i$ ($i=1, 2, \dots , n$).
 Any of the sum, product, or multiset of the ranks, determinants, and characteristic polynomials of $C(b_1^{r_1}), C(b_2^{r_2}), \dots , C(b_n^{r_n})$ is invariant under the Hurwitz action.
 The multiset of eigenvalues of \\ $C(b_1^{r_1}), C(b_2^{r_2}), \dots , C(b_n^{r_n})$ is also invariant under the Hurwitz action. \end{corollary}

-The following example demonstrates a case that the multiset of characteristic polynomials of a braid system provides an effective Hurwitz invariant than the classical necessary conditions such as the trace product and the monodromy group.
+The following example demonstrates a case that the multiset of characteristic polynomials of a braid system provides a more effective Hurwitz invariant than the classical necessary conditions such as the trace product and the monodromy group.

 \begin{example} Let $\vec{b}=(b_1, b_2, b_3, b_4)$ and $\vec{b'}=(b'_1, b'_2, b'_3, b'_4)$ be braid systems in $(B_4)^4$ defined as follows:

 The multisets of characteristic polynomials are $\{ x^4-2x^2+1, x^4-x^2, x^4-x^2, x^4-x^2 \}$ and $\{ x^4-6x^2+8x-3, x^4-x^2, x^4-x^2, x^4-x^2 \}$ by Examples \ref{ex-4} and \ref{ex-sigma}.
 Since these multisets do not coincide, we conclude from Corollary \ref{cor-H-rank} that $\vec{b} \stackrel{{ \mathrm{Hur}}}{\not\backsim} \vec{b}'$.
 It is important to note that the Hurwitz equivalence of $\vec{b}$ and $\vec{b'}$ cannot be distinguished using the necessary conditions (A) and (B) in Proposition \ref{prop-NC}; \begin{itemize} \item[(A): ] $tr(\vec{b}) = tr(\vec{b'}) \ (=id)$, \item[(B): ] $\langle \vec{b}\rangle = \langle \vec{b'}\rangle \ (=B_4)$. \end{itemize} As for (D), moreover, the Hurwitz equivalence of $\vec{b}$ and $\vec{b'}$ cannot be distinguished for the following typical settings of $f$. \begin{itemize} \item[(D-1): ] Set $f= \pi : B_4 \to S_4$, where $\pi$ sends each $b \in B_4$ to its braid permutation.
 Then $f^4(\vec{b})= \left( \binom{1 \ 2 \ 3 \ 4}{4 \ 1 \ 2 \ 3}, \binom{1 \ 2 \ 3 \ 4}{1 \ 2 \ 4 \ 3}, \binom{1 \ 2 \ 3 \ 4}{1 \ 3 \ 2 \ 4}, \binom{1 \ 2 \ 3 \ 4}{2 \ 1 \ 3 \ 4} \right) = f^4(\vec{b'})$, and $f^4(\vec{b}) \stackrel{{ \mathrm{Hur}}}{\backsim} f^4(\vec{b}')$. \item[(D-2): ] Set $f: B_4 \to \mathbb{Z}$ as a map that sends each braid $b= \sigma_{i_1}^{\varepsilon_1} \sigma_{i_2}^{\varepsilon_2} \dots \sigma_{i_k}^{\varepsilon_k}$ ($i_1 , i_2 , \dots , i_k \in \{ 1, 2, 3 \}$, $\varepsilon_1, \varepsilon_2 , \dots , \varepsilon_k \in \{ \pm 1 \}$) to the sum of the exponents $\varepsilon_1 + \varepsilon_2 + \dots + \varepsilon_k$.
 Then $f^4 (\vec{b})=(1, 1, -1, -1)$, $f^4(\vec{b'})=(1, -1, 1, -1)$.
 Since $f^4 (\vec{b}) \cdot \sigma_2 = f^4 (\vec{b'})$, we obtain that $f^4(\vec{b}) \stackrel{{ \mathrm{Hur}}}{\backsim} f^4(\vec{b}')$. \end{itemize} \end{example}